Wanchai/FTPbucket/README.md

 - Edit the config file and rename it to 'config.php'
 - Copy the deploy folder on your FTP server
 - On Bitbucket>Admin>Hooks, setup a POST hook pointing to http://myserver/deploy/deploy.php

+/!\ If you want to use Webhooks, you need a SSL certificate /!\

 LOGS
 -----